wotbrew/faraday-atom/README.md

 (def foo-atom (item-atom table-client :foo))
 ```

 Use `swap!` and `deref!` and `reset!` as you normally would.
-An exception will be raised for errors with thrown by faraday
+An exception will be raised for errors thrown by faraday
 or amazon except `ConditionalCheckFailedException` which is retried after a user configurable sleep period.
+To configure
+the retry parameters see the `item-atom` docstring.

 ```clojure
 (reset! foo-atom #{1 2 3})